IoT-Campus-Metaverse-Hackathon/IoT-Campus-Metaverse-Hackathon.github.io/content/en/_index.md

     Our hack- and house rules
   {{</ profile >}}
   {{< profile name="Area Map" url="/area" >}}
-    Overview of the hack area
+    Overview of the campus area
   {{</ profile >}}
 {{</ columns >}}